-Questions about the report, time periods, or content may be directed to Edwin Colfax, Grant Program Manager for the Commission at ecolfax@tidc.texas.gov or 512-463-2508.
-If you experience any technical difficulties with the website or instructions provided below, contact Judith Beverly PPRI at indigentdefense@ppri.tamu.edu or (979) 845-6754.
+Questions about the report, time periods, or content may be directed to Edwin Colfax, Director of Grant Funding at ecolfax@tidc.texas.gov or 512-463-2508.
+If you experience any technical difficulties with the website or instructions provided below, contact PPRI at tidc@tamu.edu or (979) 845-6754.